MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-quickbooks-data-migration.md

 ---
-title: QuickBooks Migration Extension | Microsoft Docs
+title: QuickBooks Data Migration Extension
 description: Describes how to use the extension to import customers, vendors, items, and accounts from QuickBooks Desktop to Business Central.
 author: edupont04
 ms.service: dynamics365-business-central